natalieramirez22/reportr/README.md

-# Reportr - Git Repository Progress Reporter
+# Reportr - Repository Reporter

-A Python tool that uses Azure OpenAI to generate comprehensive progress reports for git repositories by analyzing commit history, contributors, and code changes.
+A Python CLI tool that uses AI to generate progress reports, README files, code summaries, and security insights for your Git repository.

 ## Features